Knowledge · German medtech

 US category positioning, US clinical-evidence narrative, US KOL architecture, US payer and reimbursement positioning, US IDN and GPO procurement frame, US-facing site, materials, bios, and commercial cadence.

-Designation under FDARA Section 3051 provides expedited review and increased FDA engagement for life-threatening or irreversibly debilitating conditions.
+Designation under FDARA Section 3051 provides expedited evaluation and increased FDA engagement for life-threatening or irreversibly debilitating conditions.
 Accelerates timelines.
 Does not change classification or replace clinical evidence requirements.

-Inquiry through the contact form and a discovery conversation.
-Send the device classification (EU and intended FDA), the FDA pathway counsel has scoped, the US clinical-evidence plan if drafted, US KOL relationships if any, and the US-facing site if any.
+Inquiry through the contact form and an inquiry screening.
+Share the device classification (EU and intended FDA), the FDA pathway counsel has scoped, the US clinical-evidence plan if drafted, US KOL relationships if any, and the US-facing site if any.
 Response within one business day.

 What this work does not include.

-If the MDR-to-FDA bridge is in motion and the US-facing commercial layer is not, describe the file.
+If the MDR-to-FDA bridge is in motion and the US-facing website, offer, proof, and follow-up is not, describe the file.